harshnisar/ml-india/insights/index.md

 ---

 ## Methodology and Sources
-Disclaimer: There is no guarantee that the results are completely accurate and we acknowledge that there are loopholes involved.
+Disclaimer: There is no guarantee that the results are completely accurate and we acknowledge that there are caveats and subtleties behind making these inferences.
 The initiative is only to paint an overall picture and not demean any one instituition or person or country.
 On the contrary, we want to inspire and foster the eco-system in India.

 The data is gathered using a simple query on <a href="http://www.elsevier.com/online-tools/scopus">SCOPUS</a> followed by some elementary cleaning.